dado89/Greenland/README.md

 # Greenland
 Implementation of Gaussian Process Emulation to reconstruct the ice morphology (global volume and displacement) of Greenland during the warmer-than-today Last Interglacial, around 120k years ago.
+Collaboration with Dr Louise Sime - British Antarctic Surey, Cambridge (UK).

 A detailed description of each of the pieces of code is given within the code itself.
 In summary:
 - pca_greenland.m: extracts 13 Principal Components (PCs) highlighting the regions of larger morphology variability;